AbhijithMadhav/distributed-systems/building-blocks/geospatial-index.md

 ### Retrieval
 A retrieval is typically to answer the use case of 'what are the other coordinates within x meters of the given location'
 1. Determine the grid for the given location
-2. If 'x meters' within protrudes to neighboring grids, get all the locations in those grids along with this one
+2. If 'x meters' within protrudes to neighboring grids, get all the locations in those grids along with this one\

+## Scaling
+Geospatial data can be huge, is typically sparse and heavily un-uniform.
+The size of the data can be handled by partitioning strategies.

+Consider the distribution of data.
+Heavily populated areas will be dense sources of data.
+So partitioning can't be uniform by grids.
+Some grids will need their own nodes, whereas multiple sparsely populated grids can be assigned to a single node